ethereum/ethereum-org-website/src/content/developers/docs/scaling/sidechains/index.md

 Some sidechains are EVM-compatible and are able to execute contracts developed for the [Ethereum Virtual Machine (EVM)](/developers/docs/evm/).
 EVM-compatible sidechains support smart contracts [written in Solidity](/developers/docs/smart-contracts/languages/), as well as other EVM smart contract languages, which means smart contracts written for Ethereum Mainnet will also work on EVM-compatible sidechains.

 This means if you want to use your [dapp](/developers/docs/dapps/) on a sidechain, it's just a matter of deploying your [smart contract](/developers/docs/smart-contracts/) to this sidechain.
-It looks, feels, and acts just like Mainnet – you write contracts in Solidity, and interact with the chain via the sidechains RPC.
+It looks, feels, and acts just like Mainnet—you write contracts in Solidity, and interact with the chain via the sidechains RPC.

 Because sidechains are EVM-compatible, they are considered a useful [scaling solution](/developers/docs/scaling/) for Ethereum-native dapps.
 With your dapp on a sidechain, users can enjoy lower gas fees and faster transactions, especially if Mainnet is congested.